 Students participate in a journal club the day before the President’s Research Seminar Series meets, in order to review some of the speaker’s published work, and they meet with the speaker on the day of the seminar.

-Students participate in this weekly course beginning in the second year and continuing throughout their tenure in the graduate program.
-Divided into small groups, students select papers of interest and present them to the group for discussion.
+Students participate in this student-run course beginning in the second year and continuing throughout their fifth year in the graduate program.
+There are eight sections of roughly five participants each.
+Students select papers of interest (based on the section’s topic) and present them to the group for discussion.

 A journal club of this type is important in that it helps prevent the tunnel vision that can sometimes develop as students focus on their thesis research.
 Because the entire student body participates, the forum includes diverse topics and a continued exchange of ideas within the graduate community.